 That may be a stretch.
 It’s not like I have a permanent gig or anything, but this is a change from the more regional snippets I’ve done for television in the past.
 I’ve got a small supporting role in episide 33 “The Inventors,” part of the second season of Gourmet’s Diary of a Foodie, which airs on many PBS stations across the country.
-(The photo here comes courtesy of Zero Point Zero Production, Inc., Nathan and Cynthiawhich produced the episode.)
+(The photo here comes courtesy of Zero Point Zero Production, Inc., which produced the episode.)
 I play something of the journalist sidekick to high tech guru Nathan Myhrvold–a former Microsoft exec who’s passions lean toward innovation and invention, often blended with his love of cooking–as he shows off some of the state-of-the-art tools in his amazing kitchen.
 It was quite an honor to be asked to participate, and such a thrill to work alongside Nathan in his phenomenal kitchen.

 I haven’t seen the episode yet myself (it’s not scheduled to air in Seattle for a bit), but a longtime family friend in Spokane called to say she’d seen it and gave a thumbs up.
 Depending on where you live, it may or may not be airing soon.
 You can see a quick preview of the show on the very cool revamped Gourmet web site (which currently includes a “first look” at the new Pike Street Fish Fry in Seattle, by writer pal Matthew Amster-Burton).